 Ancestry Shaking Leaf vs. Genealogy Brick Wall.
 Which is mightier?

-The Ancestry shaking leaf is mightier than my brick wall.
+As it turns out, the Ancestry shaking leaf is mightier than my brick wall.

 I didn’t realize it, but for nearly a decade, my Austrian research